mswartz2/seniorDesign/Semester 2/status/status1.md

 <b>Status video link:</b> _______

 <b>Recap of what was planned for the last 3 weeks</b>
 - Create stored procedures to pull API data from TicketMaster, populate relational database, delete old records and update web application.
-- Investigate email third party software Hangfire.
+- Investigate Hangfire (third party software for sending emails)
 - Set up user profiles and store information in user database
+- General database setup
 - Set up user interests
-- UI
+- Set up general UI

 <b>What was done during the last 3 weeks (by whom):</b>

-DESCRIPTION OF TASKS COMPLETED:
+Description of Task Completed:

 Kyle:

     - Created three stored procedures to populate TicketMaster API data to the web application.
 The first stored procedure populates the record amount for how many records to pull.
     - The second stored procedure pulls the data from the TicketMaster API and populates the database.
     - The third stored procedure deletes any old records from the database.
     - Updated the URL link for the events page to make it a clickable link that the user can click that takes them to buy tickets for that event.
 Maria:

     - Finished setting up general database layout.
     - Setup the profile and registration pages.
     - Enabled user to add interests to their profile page.
     - Setup the Semester2 section of the GitHub repo with all the documents that we anticipate needing for the semester with general layouts and descriptions for each file.
 Yikai:

     - Chose a new bootstrap theme and started figured out how to implement it with our current codebase.
     - Worked with Maria on the City and State aspects of the registration page.
 Brent:

     - Partially implemented an email library for use in our web application using Mailjets API to send emails.
 	- Learned about how to create and host a private Nuget package on Azure-DevOps.
 	- Began unit testing methods that send Emails to ensure methods successfully sent emails and emails are properly formatted.
 	- Gained a better understanding C# and the .NET Framework.

-QUANTIFIABLE METRIC CHOOSEN: Hours worked
+Quantifiable  Metric Choosen: Hours worked

     -Kyle: worked about 6 hours each week.
     -Maria: worked about 6 hours a week for weeks 1 and 2.
 Worked 6 hours on code for week 3 plus additional time for adding eveyone's sections to the status doc and editing and uploading the video.
     -Yikai: worked about 6 hours each week.